 Honey is a true Paleo sweetener, however I don’t use it much as it’s almost as high in sugars and carbs as cane sugar!
 That’s why honey causes blood sugar to spike, setting up a vicious cycle that de-stabilizes the metabolism for the whole day, and is especially bad for children.
 With an epidemic of obesity and diabetes related to sugar consumption, I’ve taken myself off honey.

 What about stevia?
 I recently discovered that stevia is highly refined with chemicals, which is not Paleo at all.
 The chemical taste of stevia powder or drops doesn’t sit well with me.
 A true Paleo option is unprocessed green stevia powder, however many people dislike its lingering aftertaste.
-In this recipe I’m using a new Lo Han sweetener called Lo Han Pure by Swanson.
+In this recipe I’m offering a new sweetener option called Lo Han Pure by Swanson.
 It’s a safe, natural sweetener from Monk Fruit and is zero-glycemic with zero calories, to give your blood sugar a break.
 (This is a REAL find!)
-Lo Han Pure is about 2x as sweet as sugar, so I used half of the normal amount, and it was delicious.
+Lo Han Pure is about 6x as sweet as sugar, and it tastes delicious.
 Another sweetener option is Just Like Sugar Table Top natural chicory root.
 Or use your preferred sweetener.
 Yield: Three 4.5 x 2.5-inch mini loaves; two 7 x 3-inch loaves; one 9 x 5-inch loaf; or a 9-inch square pan.
 A food processor is helpful but not required.